ps/secrets_api/README.md

-Another possible improvement for this would be to write my own implementation of HTTP Digest authentication so that way I would have more control over it.
+Another possible improvement for this would be to write my own implementation of HTTP Digest authentication so that way I could add additional factors to it.

 A different approach to this solution could have been basic HTTP authentication over SSL.
 With this approach